-- In the Phoenix AMA, all credible projections for the year 2025 show continued overdraft conditions, though reduced from current levels - Projections for the Tucson AMA also show greatly reduced overdraft in 2025, but the use of CAP water must increase - The Pinal AMA's dual goal of maintaining the agricultural economy while preserving future municipal and industrial supplies can likely be met, though there are concerns about the storage and recovery of renewable supplies, drought provisions and the need to modify the AWS criteria to ensure sustainable supplies for municipal growth - In the Prescott AMA, current uses and commitments to serve new subdivisions will result in groundwater demands that are more than double the long-term sustainable supply of groundwater - In the Santa Cruz AMA, the goal of maintaining a safe-yield condition and local water levels is hampered by complex hydrology (inability to distinguish between surface water and groundwater), lack of adjudication of surface water rights, uncertainty of continued delivery of effluent from Mexico and the need to amend the AWS Rules
+- In the Phoenix AMA, all credible projections for the year 2025 show continued overdraft conditions, though reduced from current levels - Projections for the Tucson AMA also show greatly reduced overdraft in 2025, but the use of CAP water must increase - The Pinal AMA's dual goal of maintaining the agricultural economy while preserving future municipal and industrial supplies can likely be met, though there are concerns about the storage and recovery of renewable supplies and drought impacts. - In the Prescott AMA, current uses and commitments to serve new subdivisions will result in groundwater demands that are more than double the long-term sustainable supply of groundwater

+• In the Santa Cruz AMA, the goal of maintaining a safe-yield condition and local water levels is hampered by complex hydrology (inability to distinguish between surface water and groundwater), lack of adjudication of surface water rights, uncertainty of continued delivery of effluent from Mexico and the need to amend the AWS Rules and the AWS statute to reflect the AMAs water management goal.